-- 2) Click New > External VPN Broker Gateway. - 3) Add a row in one of the following ways: - Click New to add the first endpoint. - Click ••• > New VPN Endpoint Before to add an endpoint before the selected endpoint. - Click ••• > New VPN Endpoint After to add an endpoint after the selected endpoint. - Configure the settings, then click Save.
+- 2) Click New > External VPN Broker Gateway. - 3) Add a row in one of the following ways: - Click New to add the first endpoint. - Click ··· > New VPN Endpoint Before to add an endpoint before the selected endpoint. - Click ··· > New VPN Endpoint After to add an endpoint after the selected endpoint. - 4) Configure the settings, then click Save.

-External VPN Broker Gateway properties Option Definition Endpoints table To edit the contents of a cell, click the cell.
-Click ··· > New VPN En dpoint Before or ••• > New VPN Endpoint After to add a row.
+External VPN Broker External VPN Broker Gateway properties Option Definition Endpoints table To edit the contents of a cell, click the cell.
+Click ···· > New VPN E ndpoint Before or ••• > New VPN Endpoint After to add a row.
 Info You can enter a name and a comment for the endpoint.
 Endpoint Address Enter the IP address of the remote gateway.
 Endpoint Class Select a default system Connectivity Type element that has the appropriate mode selected.
 Type part of the name of an element or browse through the drop-down list to select an element.
 The following system Connectivity Type elements are available: Active - The link is always used.
 If there are multiple links in Active mode between the Gateways, the VPN traffic is load-balanced between the links based on the load of the links.
 VPN traffic is directed to the link that has the lowest load.
-Aggregate - The link is always used, and each VPN connection is load-balanced in round-robin fashion between all the links that are in Aggregate mode.
-For example, if there are two links in Aggregate mode, a new VPN connection is directed to both links.
-Standby - The link is used only when all Active or Aggregate mode links are unusable.
+Aggregate - The link is always used, and each VPN connection is load-balanced in round- robin fashion between all the links that are in Aggregate mode.
+For example, if there are two links in Aggregate mode, a new VPN connection is directed to both links. • Standby - The link is used only when all Active or Aggregate mode links are unusable.

 Option Definition Used for Client Gateways When Yes is selected, VPN Broker members can communicate using the endpoint.
 If there is an intermediate NAT device between this VPN Broker and VPN Broker members, add a contact address.
 Used for Broker Servers When Yes is selected, external VPN Broker gateways can communicate using the endpoint.
 If there is an intermediate NAT device between this VPN Broker and other VPN Broker gateways, add a contact address.
-Shared Secret To specify the shared secret that VPN Broker Gateways use to authenticate each other in a high availability configuration, click Shared Secret , enter the shared secret, then click Save .
-Tip We recommend that you make a note of the shared secret.
-Note Enter the same shared secret in the properties of each VPN Broker Gateway in the same VPN Broker Domain.
-VPN Broker Gateway Enter a unique ID number for the VPN Broker Gateway as an integer.
+Shared Secret To specify the shared secret that VPN Broker Gateways use to authenticate each other in a high availability configuration, click Shared Secret, enter the shared secret, then click Save.
+Image: Configuration of the shared secret is the shared secret.
+Image: Configuration of the shared secret is the shared secret.
+Image: Configuration of the shared secret is the shared secret.
+Image: Configuration of the shared secret is the same shared secret in the properties of each VPN Broker Gateway in the same VPN Broker Domain.
+VPN Broker Gateway ID Enter a unique ID number for the VPN Broker Gateway as an integer.
 The allowed range is 1-255.
-ID Note In the NGFW Manager, you enter the VPN Broker Gateway ID as a decimal number.
+Image: State of the NGFW Manager, you enter the VPN Broker Gateway ID as a decimal number.
 However, the ID is converted internally to a hexadecimal number.
 For example, an ID of 10 is converted to 0A in the MAC address of the VPN Broker Gateway.
 The allowed range in hexadecimal numbers is 1-FF.
 When a log entry is generated, the SMC uses this value to identify the VPN Broker that generated the log entry.
-Tip We recommend that you make a note of the VPN Broker Gateway ID for each VPN Broker Gateway.
-Note With version 6.11, the VPN Broker is auto-populated.
+Y Tip We recommend that you make a note of the VPN Broker Gateway ID for each VPN Broker Gateway.
+E Note With version 6.11, the VPN Broker is auto-populated.